Skip to main content

 12. Ease CAM setup

 Needless to say, it’s far better to catch issues that might impede assembly before the boards are fabricated.
 If the board will be fabricated and assembled by the same facility (thereby coordinating operations), verify whether to provide the design data in ODB++ format to speed identifying potential manufacturing issues and ease CAM setup.
-Outputting a design in ODB++ captures the data for fabrication, assembly, and test in a unified structure that supports automated analysis and avoids time-consuming data conversion at the CAM stage.
+Outputting a design in ODB++ captures the data for fabrication, assembly, and testing in a unified structure that supports automated analysis and avoids time-consuming data conversion at the CAM stage.
 Practically all major EDA platforms can output design data in the ODB++ format.

 13. Address your component delivery

-Technically, the 10th tip does not address design, but component delivery to the contractor.
+Technically, the 10th tip does not address design but component delivery to the contractor.
 If assembly will be performed on a consignment basis—some or all of the components will be supplied by the assembly customer, instead of being procured by the assembler—the parts must be provided in a carefully organized kit matching the BOM.
-All SMT components must be supplied in reels, or on continuous tapes at least 6” in length, or in tubes or trays.
+All SMT components must be supplied in reels or on continuous tapes at least 6” in length or in tubes or trays.

-Extra components are required for every part number listed on the BOM, to cover attrition during assembly.
+Extra components are required for every part number listed on the BOM to cover attrition during assembly.
 For example, an assembly shop may require a minimum of 100 or 20% more 0201 1k ohm resistors than called for on the BOM.
 The parts for each line item on the BOM must be sent in a clearly marked bag separate from the other parts.
 All ICs must be shipped in their original, unopened protective packages that include desiccant, or else they must be baked for eight hours or so to remove moisture before assembly, which could set back assembly for a day.

 In other words, eight strips of eight pieces of a 1005-size 12-pF capacitor do not fulfill a BOM requirement for 64 pieces of that part.
-The strips are too short for loading the pick-and-place feeders, and under the best circumstances not all the parts will wind up on boards.
+The strips are too short for loading the pick-and-place feeders, and under the best circumstances, not all the parts will wind up on boards.
 Check and double-check your components before shipping using our kitting guidelines.

 14. Check these additional PCB assembly tips